 Existing regulations define an "evacuation area" as a geographic area from which civilians have been evacuated pursuant to an evacuation order and where movement and entry are controlled by fire and law enforcement personnel having jurisdictional authority.
 Existing regulations define an "evacuation warning" as alerting community members in a defined area of a potential threat to life or property.

 This bill would recast the offense of looting to include first degree burglary, 2nd degree burglary, grand theft, trespass, and theft from a vehicle, when those offenses are committed in an evacuation zone, to the crime of looting.
-The bill would also, for the purposes of looting, define an evacuation zone as an evacuation area or an area subject to an evacuation warning and would include in the definition a principal residence, as defined, while it is undergoing reconstruction following damage or destruction caused by a disaster after an evacuation order or warning has been lifted.
+The bill would also, for the purposes of looting, define an evacuation zone as an evacuation area or an area subject to an evacuation warning and would include in the definition one or more residential dwelling units undergoing reconstruction following damage or destruction caused by a disaster after an evacuation order or warning has been lifted, as specified.
 The bill would impose increased penalties for these offenses committed within an evacuation zone, as specified, and would thus create a state-mandated local program.

-By creating a new crime, by increasing the punishment of specified crimes, and by creating a new enhancement, this bill would impose a state-mandated local program.
+By increasing the punishment of specified crimes, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.